NAJADS: a self-contained framework for the direct determination of astrophysical J-factors: The proof of concept: J-factor skymaps

 We proceed to fit the smooth halo with an analytical mass profile, assuming spherical symmetry to be a good description of the halo, at least to a first approximation.
+This is oftentimes done in DM phenomenology studies, due to the extreme simplicity of the spherical profiles, which allows for broad and fast analyses.
 We bin TNG-S in 30 logarithmic radial bins from $r_{\rm MH}=0.1 \, {\rm kpc}$ to $r_{\rm MH} = 210 \, {\rm kpc}$, leaving out the more irregular outskirts.
 We compute the average density in each spherical shell and fit the resulting data points.
 Fig.~\ref{fig:TNG50_profile_fit} shows the resulting best-fit curves.
 We use Einasto and NFW profiles parametrised as in Eqs.~\eqref{eq:analytical_profile}, with three and two free parameters respectively.
 We find that both curves provide a good fit to the averaged profile, with no strong preference between the two, despite the higher flexibility of the Einasto parametrisation.
 In all our analytical calculations, we then choose to use for the background halo the Einasto mass profile with parameters $\rho_{-2} = 4.13 \cdot 10^{5} \, M_{\odot}/$kpc$^3$, $r_{-2} = 25.96$ kpc and $\alpha = 0.165 $.\\

 We next run {\tt NAJADS} on the smooth halo TNG-S and compute the J-factor maps, while simultaneously obtaining the theoretical map integrating the analytical background profile up to $r_{\rm MH}=210 \, \rm{kpc}$.
 The position of the observer is chosen to be $(-8.0., 0.0., 0.0)$ kpc in halo-centric coordinates.
 To compare the two maps, we calculate the residual map as $(J -J_{\rm th})/J_{\rm th}$, displayed in the first (top, left) panel of Fig.~\ref{fig:residuals_TNG50}.
 We can immediately notice a striking difference between this plot and the panels in Fig.~\ref{fig:residuals_mock}, both in terms of intensity and morphology of the fluctuations.
 Instead of presenting as a statistical white background noise, the residuals have a very distinctive shape, consequence of the fact that we are attempting a fit with a spherical profile on a halo that in reality presents a much more articulate morphology.
 What from Fig.~\ref{fig:TNG50_profile_fit} looked like a reasonably good description of the halo, misses out the actual local distribution of DM.
 On the contrary, {\tt NAJADS} is not blind to these features and is capable of reproducing in detail the shape of the halo.
 The resulting differences between the numerical J-factors and the semi-analytical ones can reach up to $> 300\%$, depending on the LOS.